-This report deals with a decision by the Attorney General, the Hon John Quigley MLA, not to provide information to Parliament about legal advice sought in relation to an ex gratia payment to Mr Gene Gibson.
+This report deals with a decision by the Minister for Tourism, the Hon Paul Papalia MLA, not to provide information to Parliament about the amount of funding allocated to certain events in the State’s 2019-20 budget.

-- a review of any advice provided to the relevant Minister by agencies, the State Solicitor’s Office (SSO) or other legal advisers
+- a review of any advice provided to the relevant Minister by entities, the State Solicitor’s Office or other legal advisers

 Our procedures are designed to provide sufficient appropriate evidence to support an independent view to Parliament on the reasonableness and appropriateness of the Minister’s decision.